mantidproject/mantid/Code/Mantid/docs/source/algorithms/SaveOpenGenieAscii-v1.rst

 This algorithm outputs the data in ASCII file, it takes a focused workspaces which would generate an OpenGenie ASCII file with data saved inside.
-The algorithms will write out for every spectra, the x, y and e axis.
+The algorithm will assume focused data (which contains single spectrum) has been provided, but if a workspace with multiple spectra is passed, the algorithm will save the first spectrum, while ignoring the rest.
+The algorithms will write out the x, y and e axis for each spectra.
 The x, y, e axis are sorted by alphabetical order in the file, which matches the format of OpenGenie ASCII file.

 Usage
 -----